mindersec/minder/pkg/generated/protodocs/proto.md

-<a name="mediator-v1-DeleteOrganisationRequest"></a>
+<a name="mediator-v1-DeleteOrganizationRequest"></a>

-### DeleteOrganisationRequest
+### DeleteOrganizationRequest
-DeleteOrganisationRequest represents a request to delete a organisation
+DeleteOrganizationRequest represents a request to delete a organization

 | Field | Type | Label | Description |